MatthewFisher126/ESCALATOR/README.md

 - **Comment out the same variables on lines 83 and 84.**

-Once the above steps are complete, simply run the wrapper with the required arguments.
+Once the above steps are complete, simply run the wrapper with the required arguments, similar to the way above.

-An example is below:
 ```
 # Arguments
 Bash masterPRS_v4.sh [reformatting script designed (1, 2, or 3)] \